Kirstin Dwyer

-Kirstin Sheree Dwyer (born 15 March 1989) is an Australian field hockey player.
+Kirstin Sheree Dwyer (born 15 March 1989), is an Australian field hockey player.
 She is a member of the Australia women's national field hockey team.

 She represented her country at the 2015 Oceania Cup, and the 2016 Summer Olympics.

-Kirstin was raised on a cane farm in Central Queensland by parents, Trish and Ian.
-She is one of three siblings with brother Reece and sister, Alyscia.
+Kirstin was raised on a cane farm in Central Queensland by her parents, Trish and Ian.
+She is one of the three siblings with brother Reece and sister, Alyscia.